textpattern/textpattern-default-theme/README.md

 4. Responsive CSS layout adapts to various device screen sizes, from 320px to over 1280px.
 5. Adheres to the [Schema.org microdata format](https://schema.org/).
 6. Includes [Sass](http://sass-lang.com/) version of CSS for rapid development.
-7. No images used at all.
+7. No external images used at all.
 8. Tested on a wide range of devices, browsers and operating systems.

 ## Supported web browsers